Scott Woodward out as LSU AD effective immediately, Verge Ausberry new interim director

 BATON ROUGE — Scott Woodward, the Athletic Director of LSU, is parting ways with LSU, and Executive Deputy Athletic Director Verge Ausberry is stepping in.

-BREAKING: LSU and AD Scott Woodward are finalizing an exit agreement, per Yahoo Sports' @RossDellenger.— Yahoo Sports (@YahooSports) October 31, 2025

-Longtime LSU athletic administrator Verge Ausberry is expected to serve as the interim athletic director. pic.twitter.com/AXA8E6T2Rb

-Verge Ausberry, a multi-time LSU alumnus, will lead the athletic department as the new Interim Director, including the search for a new Head Football Coach.
-Ausberry is a longtime senior administrator at LSU and a former standout line-backer.
+Ausberry, a multi-time LSU alumnus, will lead the athletic department as the new Interim Director, including the search for a new Head Football Coach.
+Ausberry is a longtime senior administrator at LSU and a former standout linebacker.

-"I’m honored for the Board of Supervisors and university leadership to put their trust in me to serve the university in this role," Ausberry said.
+"I’m honored that the Board of Supervisors and university leadership to put their trust in me to serve the university in this role," Ausberry said in a statement.
 "I arrived at LSU as a freshman student-athlete in 1985, and from that point forward, this institution has impacted my life and my family in ways I never could have imagined.
 It’s my responsibility to move this athletic department forward, including hiring the best football coach in America to lead our program.
 Our coaches and staff will continue to work every day to give our student-athletes the best experience possible and set a championship-level standard.”

+Ausberry was one of multiple LSU executives suspended amid the storm of controversy LSU became embroiled in following a 2021 report alleging widespread Title IX violations.

 The announcement comes just a day after Gov. Jeff Landry told reporters the hiring process of the next Tiger football coach will not be conducted by Woodward.